michelenzoetoundi/michelenzoetoundi/Learning-Plan.md

 | 🔁 **5** | **Analytical & Professional Skills** | Develop analytical thinking, communication, problem framing, and professional reasoning | Writing, communication tools | *The Well-Grounded Data Analyst* — Manning (2025)  <br> *Effective Data Analysis: Hard and Soft Skills* — Manning (2025) | Strong analytical mindset and professional data analyst posture |

 ---

-### 🧠 Notes
-- Each iteration is **focused but not isolated**: concepts may be revisited later when required.
-- Mathematical and statistical foundations are treated as **living knowledge**, not one-time checkpoints.
-- This structure reflects a **realistic professional progression** toward data science and machine learning.

 📌 *Future iterations will integrate Python, machine learning, optimization, and advanced modeling as these foundations mature.*